18 Effective Email List Ideas for Romance Authors

 13. Collaboration News

 If you’re collaborating with other romance authors on an anthology or joint project, share updates and sneak peeks with your readers.
 Let them in on the excitement and build anticipation for the release.
-While you’re at it, consider a swap with your collaborator(s), so that you’re not only sharing the project, but each other’s works.
+While you’re at it, consider a swap with your collaborator(s) so that you’re not only sharing the project but also each other’s work.

 14. Author’s Life